OctopusDeploy/docs/src/pages/docs/administration/high-availability/troubleshooting/index.md

 ### Instructions to remove unwanted nodes

-If you go to your nodes screen **{{Configuration,Nodes}}**, you can delete the node(s) that are no longer applicable using the Delete option in the node's ... overflow menu.
+If you go to your nodes screen **Configuration ➜ Nodes**, you can delete the node(s) that are no longer applicable using the Delete option in the node's ... overflow menu.

 ![](/docs/administration/high-availability/troubleshooting/images/deleting-nodes.png "width=500")